lambduli/minilog/WRITEUP.md

 We use a representation of Natural Numbers that consists of two constructs - an atom for zero, called `z`, and a functor `s/1` for a successor of any natural number.

-Here is an example that speaks for itself:
+Here is a showcase that speaks for itself:

 0 := `z`

 1 := `s(z)`

 2 := `s(s(z))`

 3 := `s(s(s(z)))`
 ...